alicenguyen-qut/awsgenaihackathon/README.md

 ### Hackathon Demo Architecture

-The architecture was deliberately chosen to validate the full product concept end-to-end within the constraints of a hackathon — fast to deploy, zero infrastructure overhead, and cheap enough to run for days without budget concerns.
-Every service selected has a direct functional justification, not just cost.
+The below architecture was chosen to validate the full product concept end-to-end within the constraints of a hackathon - fast to deploy, zero infrastructure overhead, and cheap enough to run without budget concerns.

 ```